End Grain Hardwood Floor Tiles

 - Apply filler and or grout if needed.

 - Finish sand using disc or orbital sanders.
 Higher grit sanding results in a smoother finish.

 - Apply 3 to 5 coats of a good oil-based sealer.

 Grouting an End Grain Tile Floor

 Grout and fillers are perhaps the most varied with an end grain floor.
-Some folks use putty fillers, some a mixture of sawdust and poly, some glue and sawdust, cork and sawdust with linseed oil -- the number of recipes is pretty big.
-Commercial flexible grouts are usually a synthetic polymer blend that often contains a cork or sawdust type filler.
+Some folks use putty fillers, some a mixture of sawdust and poly, some glue and sawdust or cork and sawdust with linseed oil.
+Commercial flexible grouts are usually a synthetic polymer blend, often containing a cork or sawdust filler.
 Some of these are applied before sanding; others after.
 It depends on the material chosen.
-The success of an end grain floor will depend on the grout’s ability to withstand wood movement, and this can vary widely with your local climate.
+The success of an end grain floor depends on the grout’s ability to withstand wood movement, which can vary widely with your local climate.

 Test the Finish First

 Wood grain is a bit like a bundle of soda straws, and end grain wood can absorb more stain and finish than plank flooring.
-As with any wood working project, testing the stains and finish on some scraps will ensure your end results are satisfactory.
+As with any wood working project, test the stains and finish on some scraps to ensure your end results are satisfactory.